 From just another pretty boy beefcake with one of those mega-watt smiles that Hollywood is famous for, to the cover of Vanity Fair magazine and an Academy Award.
 It all happened pretty fast for this native of Cambridge, Massachusetts.

-And now, Damon says, "Fame, huh?
+And now, Matt says, "Fame, huh?
 Are you kidding?
 I'm knocking on wood so hard my knuckles are bleeding.
-I cann't believe any of this."
+I can't believe any of this."

 But believe it he shouldeven if it all seems too good to be true.
 It's the dream he always wanted ever since he and Affleck were living down the street from each other in Cambridge.

 Matt began pursuing his dream at an early age, working as an extra in films in the Boston area.
 At 16, he asked his parents if he could head to New York to audition for a casting agency and was given the green light as long as he paid his own way.
 He did and got a few gigs out of the agency.

 Two years later, he was accepted into Harvard University (after having grabbed one line of dialogue in his first featureMystic Pizza) and hung around just long enough to come up 12 credits shy of an English degree.
 The lure of Hollywood was just too strong to keep Damon in school, especially after he'd been cast in the Boston-area production Rising Son with Brian Dennehy and School Ties along with Affleck and other young Hollywood actors Chris O'Donnell and Brendan Fraser.

 So Matt packed up the car and moved to Beverly ...
 Hills, that is.
 Just months after arriving on the left Coast he was cast in the western Geronimo: An American Legend, alongside Gene Hackman and Robert Duvall.
 From there he moved on to The Good Old Boys where he co-starred with fellow Harvard man Tommy Lee Jones, who also directed and co-scripted the movie.

 His next role would springboard him into stardom